-Glendoick was included in the Independent on Sunday survey of Europe's top 50 gardens with a unique collection of plants from Cox plant-hunting expeditions in China & the Himalaya.
-Glendoick's five acres includes spectacular rhododendrons, magnolias and meconopsis, grown in the woodland garden with its burn and waterfalls, the walled garden and the gardens surrounding the house.
-Many Glendoick plants have been bred by the Cox family, and new unnamed hybrids are in the walled garden.
-The award-winning Glendoick Garden Centre has one of Scotland's best selections of plants including their world-famous rhododendrons and azaleas.
-National Plant Collection: Rhododendron (sect.
+Why not visit Branklyn too, nearby.
+2019 sees Glendoick celebrate 100 years since Euan Cox returned from Burma with the first rhododendron seeds to be grown and planted in the gardens.
+Glendoick Gardens were included in the Independent on Sunday survey of Europe’s top 50 Gardens and boasts a unique collection of plants from three generations of Cox plant-hunting expeditions in China and the Himalaya.
+Enjoy one of the finest collections of rhododendrons and azaleas, primulas, meconopsis and other acid-loving plants in the woodland garden and the gardens surrounding the house.
+Many of the rhododendron and azalea species and hybrids have been introduced from the wild or bred by the Cox family and the gardens boast a vast range of plants from as far afield as Chile, Tasmania and Tibet.
+There are fine waterfall views in the woodland gardens.
+The award-winning Glendoick Garden Centre has one of Scotland’s best selections of plants including their world-famous rhododendrons and azaleas as well as a gift shop and café.
+National Plant Collection: Rhododendron sect.
 Pogonanthum, subsect.
 Uniflora, subsect.
 Campylogyna & subsect.
-Glauca and Cox hybrids)
+Glauca and Cox hybrids

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.